FAQs

 Reluctant swimmers will be encouraged to put on their swimsuit and be at the pool, but we do not force entry into the water.
 Campers who are not able to participate due to medical or other reasons will still be at the pool area with their group during swim; alternative activities are not available.

-Camper groups are assigned by grade or age—with children of the same or adjacent grades/ages depending on enrollment.
-Groups include all genders, with changing options provided for swim times.
+Camper groups are assigned by grade—with children of the same or adjacent grades depending on enrollment.
+Groups include all genders, with separate changing options provided for swim times.
 Every group has multiple counselors assigned to it.
 Average group sizes range from 15-20 campers.

 Group assignments are a complex process that takes into account many variables, including legal staff:camper ratio requirements, age and gender balance, school or town, and more.
-Once groups are assigned, they appear on upwards of a dozen lists used by division directors, our health staff, counselors, extended day staff, pool staff/lifeguards, and in our emergency evacuation procedures.
-It is much easier to consider a group change prior to the start of the program, though even then we cannot guarantee a request will be granted.
+Once groups are assigned, they appear on upwards of a dozen lists used by Division Directors, our health staff, counselors, extended day staff, pool staff/lifeguards, and in our emergency evacuation procedures.
+We are unable to make group changes after they have been assigned.

 Enrichment campers spend the morning in their selected specialty—typically from 9:00 a.m. until lunchtime.
 Following lunch, Enrichment campers engage in a variety of traditional camp activities alongside campers in our Traditional Camp program.
 See a sample Enrichment daily schedule here.

 Enrichment camps are led by a variety of instructors—St. Mark’s School coaches, faculty, professional teachers, long standing partners/third-party providers, and enthusiastic experts in their fields.
-SMS vets and forms a relationship with any potential partners, and many of these connections are long-standing partnerships through their work with St. Mark’s School or the camp industry.
-Anyone working with SMS during the summer completes the necessary background, CORI, SORI, and fingerprinting requirements.
+St. Mark’s Summer vets and forms a relationship with any potential partners, and many of these connections are long-standing partnerships through their work with St. Mark’s School or the camp industry.
+Anyone working with St. Mark’s Summer during the summer completes the necessary background, CORI, SORI, and fingerprinting requirements.
 Learn more about our summer partners here.

-Enrichment camps are offered to a range of grades depending on the scope and sequence of the specialty.
-In general, Enrichment camps are grouped by similar age ranges as our Traditional Camp programs, through there are some exceptions.
+Enrichment Camps are offered to a range of grades depending on the scope and sequence of the program.
+In general, Enrichment Camps are grouped by similar grade ranges as our Traditional Camp programs, though there are some exceptions.

-Enrollment for Extended Day is weekly, but we know things can pop up.
+Enrollment for Extended Day is by session, but we know things can pop up.
 Running late?
 Need to drop off early to make a meeting?
-Pending space availability, families may call our office during the summer to sign up for one-off enrollment in A.M. or P.M. care.
+Pending space availability, families may call our office during the summer to sign up for one-off enrollment in AM or PM care.
 Your CUB account will be charged the daily fee for each child enrolled.

-Campers enrolled in P.M.
-Care or AfterCamp Adventures will transition from the full camp day to their enrolled program, where a snack will be provided each day.
+Campers enrolled in PM Care will transition from the full camp day to their enrolled program, where a snack will be provided each day.

 Nestled among 200 acres—